rutgersdh/caridischo/_musicdh/musicdh018.md

   2200 recordings are available for free online streaming and are presented with full cataloging and discographic information.
 A companion website hosted by the Mayrent Institute for Yiddish Culture provides biographies, analytical essays, and histories of Yiddish music in the recording industry.
+The full digital collection of recordings may be accessed at <a href='https://search.library.wisc.edu/digital/AMayrentRec'>https://search.library.wisc.edu/digital/AMayrentRec</a>.
 tools_used: Drupal
 notes: NA
 order: '17'